nextstrain/docs.nextstrain.org/src/install.rst

          Invoke-RestMethod https://nextstrain.org/cli/installer/windows | Invoke-Expression

-      You can launch a PowerShell terminal by clicking the Start menu, typing ``powershell``, and opening :guilabel:`Windows PowerShell: App`.
+      You can launch a PowerShell terminal by searching for ``powershell`` in the Start menu and opening :guilabel:`Windows PowerShell: App`.
       **Do not** run as Administrator.